ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 # returns {'prompt': "What's the official language of France?"}
 ```

 Note how we defined a variable, `country`, by wrapping its name in double curly brackets.
-PromptBuilder lets you define any input variable by just wrapping it that way: if the prompt template was `"What's the official language of {{ nation }}?"`, the `run()` method of `PromptBuilder` would have expected a `nation` input.
+PromptBuilder lets you define any input variable that way: if the prompt template was `"What's the official language of {{ nation }}?"`, the `run()` method of `PromptBuilder` would have expected a `nation` input.

 This syntax comes from [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/intro/), a popular templating library for Python.
-If you used Flask, Django, or Ansible, you will feel at home with `PromptBuilder`.
-If instead you never heard of any of these libraries before, you can check out the [syntax](https://jinja.palletsprojects.com/en/3.0.x/templates/) on Jinja's documentation.
-Jinja is extremely powerful and offers way more features than you'll ever need in prompt templates, ranging from simple if statements and for loops to object access through dot notation, full nesting of templates, variables manipulation, macros, and more.
+If you have ever used Flask, Django, or Ansible, you will feel at home with `PromptBuilder`.
+Instead, if you never heard of any of these libraries, you can check out the [syntax](https://jinja.palletsprojects.com/en/3.0.x/templates/) on Jinja's documentation.
+Jinja has a powerful templating language and offers way more features than you'll ever need in prompt templates, ranging from simple if statements and for loops to object access through dot notation, nesting of templates, variables manipulation, macros, full-fledged import and encapsulation of templates, and more.

 # A Simple Generative Pipeline

-With these two components we can already assemble a minimal Pipeline, to see how they work together.
-Connecting them is trivial: `PromptBuilder` generates a `prompt` output, and `GPTGenerator` expects an input with the exact same name and type.
+With these two components, we can assemble a minimal pipeline to see how they work together.
+Connecting them is trivial: `PromptBuilder` generates a `prompt` output, and `GPTGenerator` expects an input with the same name and type.

 ```python
 from haystack.preview import Pipeline